serverless/serverless/docs/providers/aws/cli-reference/dev.md

 ```

 Maintaining a dedicated local stage is beneficial for quickly activating dev mode without needing to modify your infrastructure each time you execute the command.

+## Troubleshooting

+### Typescript isn't working for me.

+Under the hood Serverless uses `ts-node` for invoking your functions locally, and does require a `tsconfig.json` file.
+Make sure you have a valid config file and try again.